-There comes a time in life when we must find a way to sleep somewhere very…unusual.
-Whether it’s the middle seat on a transcontinental flight, a lumpy hotel bed, or a constricting cubicle, sometimes we need to drift off in some pretty bizarre places.
-Greatist’s got all the tips for getting quality shut-eye absolutely anywhere.Photo by Ben Draper
+There are times in life when we must find a way to sleep somewhere…unusual.
+Whether it’s the middle seat on a transcontinental flight, a friend’s lumpy couch, or even your office parking lot, sometimes we need to drift off in some pretty bizarre places.
+Read on for 16 totally doable (and actually effective) tips to help you get quality shut-eye absolutely anywhere.

-Even if only for a few minutes (i.e. first class is already boarding), lying down can help trick the mind into understanding it’s sleepy time.
+Even if only for a few minutes, lying down at the airport can help trick the mind into understanding it’s sleepy time.
 Once on the plane, get that nap on.

-Don't overeat.
 A very full stomach plus a horizontal position is a recipe for acid reflux.
 Which, unsurprisingly, can prevent restful slumber.

-Skip the booze.
 On vacation, an extra drink or two is a natural part of unwinding, but don’t let an umbrella-clad beverage prevent good sleep.
 Alcohol can interrupt natural sleep patterns, so quit boozing several hours before bedtime.

 At a Friend’s House or a Hotel

-Cool it.
 Research suggests 60 to 68 degrees is optimal for sleep, since it lowers the core body temperature and lulls us to slumber.
 No A/C?
 Crack a window to catch a breeze.

-Tune out the noise.
-Strange sounds can seriously hamper our ability to sleep —even “soothing” white noise, if it’s not the norm.
+Strange sounds—even “soothing” white noise, if it’s not the norm—can seriously hamper your ability to sleep.
 Use earplugs or headphones to mimic your ideal sleep situation at home or away.
 Or check out some apps that offer background noise to induce sleep.

 At the Office